Azure/Cloud-Native/website/blog/2022-09-09/index.md

 ## Exercise

 Congratulations!
 You made it!
-By now you should have a good idea of what Cloud Native development means, why Microservices and Containers are important to that vision - and how Azure Container Apps helps simplify the building and deployment of _microservices based applications_ using _serverless architectures_ on Azure.
+By now you should have a good idea of what Cloud-Native development means, why Microservices and Containers are important to that vision - and how Azure Container Apps helps simplify the building and deployment of _microservices based applications_ using _serverless architectures_ on Azure.

 Now it's your turn to reinforce learning by doing.
  * Try walking through this quickstart yourself, but [using the Azure Portal](https://docs.microsoft.com/azure/container-apps/quickstart-portal) option.